viveknikate/Drum-Kit-JS/README.md

 # Drum-Kit-JS
-Drum kit project made in javaScript
+Drum kit project made with help of javaScript, either press the buttons which are on the screen or press the specific key which is shown on page like w or s or a or d & so on..

 **Live Link**:
 https://viveknikate.github.io/Drum-Kit-JS/